MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneExecution.md

 ## :open_file_folder:Using the Library content

 Now that the library is imported and setup, you'll have access to its functions.
 You'll now be able to send commands to the drone.
-This is done with the following command out the library.
+This is done with the following command out the library:

 ```python
 send_command("actual command")
 ```

 Lets say you want to issue the command that will make the drone fly for 100 cm to the left.
-You can do this with the following command then.
+You can do this with the following command then:

 ```python
 send_command("left 100")